byu-cs-236-classroom-templates/project-0/README.md

 Ask your favorite AI assistant:
 > What does `raise NotImplementedError` do?

-💡 **Discussion**: Why might this be useful when you’re writing a function that isn’t ready yet?
+**Discussion**: Why might this be useful when you’re writing a function that isn’t ready yet?

+### 7.2 Learn How to Use TODOs

-💡 **How to find TODOs in the code?** The `pyproject.toml` file is configured to report comments that start with `TODO:` in the current open file in the _Problems_ view.
-In the `vscode` menu, choose _"View" --> "Problems"_ with the `src/project0/project0.py` file open.
+**How to find TODOs in the code?** The `pyproject.toml` file is configured to report comments that start with `TODO:`.
+Adding comments like this is a great way to keep track of all the little things that pop into your mind while you are coding.

-It is the `ruff` tool that detects and reports `TODO:` comments.
-The behavior is configured in the `pyproject.toml` file:
+You can see all your TODOs in _VSCode_ the _Problems_ view.
+You can access this either
+- by opening the file `src/project0/project0.py`, going to the _VS Code_ menu, and choosing _"View" --> "Problems"_ with the `src/project0/project0.py` file open, or
+- by opening the integrated terminal and clicking on the `PROBLEMS` tab at the top of the terminal.

+**TODOs and Ruff**
+When you installed the `project0` package, the `pyproject.toml` file installed a tool called `ruff`.

 ```
 [tool.ruff]